 Wooden basement windows easily absorb moisture and can all too easily become an invitation for termites and other insects to make their way into your home.
 Rusty steel basement windows are difficult to open, leaky, ugly, drafty, and in need of replacement in as little as five years.
 Total Basement Finishing offers a basement window for your remodeled basement that is beautiful, convenient and made to last!

-According to the U.S. Department of Energy, energy bills can be cut by 30-40% by sealing all windows in cold climates.
+According to the U.S. Department of Energy, energy bills can be cut by 10-25% by upgrading windows in cold climates.
 If you think about how your basement is built (completely surrounded by thick walls on all sides, except where your basement windows are), this makes a lot of sense.
 Where insulation is concerned, your basement windows are the weakest link.
 Don't finish and insulate your basement walls and floors just to let heat (and money) go out the windows!

 Insulation is rated by the R-factor—the higher the R value of a material, the greater its insulation value.
 Steel-framed windows make for terrible insulation- conducting heat easily from your home to the outside.
 Normal new single-paned basement windows have an R insulation value of 1 when brand new, while double-paned basement windows have an R value of 2, When they rust, rot, and become drafty, they lose insulative value.
 The crystal-clear double thermopane glass and warm-edge insulated seal of EverLast Basement Windows, combined with their insulated Low-E glass, give our windows an R insulation of 2.94- almost three times better than steel single-paned windows!
 The metallic coating that makes our windows Low-E has been proven to allow heating rays into the home in the winter and reflect them in the summer, adding extra heat to your basement when you need it!